steuernb/Barley_Cas12a_AmpliconAnalysis/README.md

 # Barley Cas12a Amplicon Analysis

-scripts for work in manuscript "__An Optimised CRISPR Cas9 and Cas12a Toolkit for Wheat and Barley__"
+scripts for work in manuscript "__An Optimised CRISPR Cas9 and Cas12a Toolkit for Wheat and Barley__" (in preparation)